Policy for player registrations and football staff remuneration, contingent amounts payable

 Assets available for sale (principally players’ registrations) are classified as assets held for sale when their carrying value is expected to be recovered principally through a sale transaction and a sale is considered to be highly probable.
 Highly probable is defined as being actively marketed by the club, with unconditional offers having been received prior to the end of a reporting period.
 These assets would be stated at the lower of the carrying amount and fair value less costs to sell.

-Gains and losses on disposal of players’ and key football management staff registrations are determined by comparing the fair value of the consideration receivable, net of any transaction costs, with the carrying amount and are recognized separately in profit or loss within profit on disposal of intangible assets.
+Gains and losses on disposal of players’ and key football management staff registrations are determined by comparing the value of the consideration receivable, net of any transaction costs, with the carrying amount and are recognized separately in profit or loss within profit on disposal of intangible assets.
 Where a part of the consideration receivable is contingent on specified performance conditions, this amount is recognized in profit or loss when receipt is virtually certain.

 Loan income on players temporarily loaned to other football clubs is recognized separately in profit or loss within profit on disposal of intangible assets.